sabre1041/openshift-namespace-federation-operator/README.md

   federatedTypes:
   - kind: Route
     apiVersion: route.openshift.io/v1
+  domains:
+  - mydomain.com
 ```

 The namespace that is going to be federated is the same namespace in which the CR is created.

-The clusters that are goinf to be federated are sepcified in the `clusters` array field.
-An admin secret refederce which contains a kubeconfig configured to operate on the to-be-federated cluster must also be provided.
+The clusters that are going to be federated are sepcified in the `clusters` array field.
+An admin secret reference, which contains a kubeconfig file configured to operate on the to-be-federated cluster, must also be provided.
 The account in the kubeconfig file must have enough permissions, likely it needs to be admin.

-The type that will be federated are listed in the `federaredTypes` array field.
+The resource types that will be federated are listed in the `federaredTypes` array field.
 By default only the federated namespace type is created as it is always needed.
 It must not be added to the array.

+The domains field is where you can specify the domains valid for this federation.
+This filed has an actual effect only if the global loadbalancer is also installed (see below)

 ## Installation